NullVoxPopuli/limber/apps/tutorial/docs/6-partial-application/5-component-attributes/prose.md

 Currying attributes is useful when you want to pre-configure styles, classes, data, aria, or any other attributes.
-However, there is no built in API for wiring up attributes with `(component)`, like there is for arguments.
+However, there is no built in API for wiring up attributes with the `(component)` helper, like there is for arguments.

 To get around that limitation, we'll need to create an intermediate component that wires up the attributes and forwards all relevant arguments.